josephhaaga/todos/ideas.md

 # Features

+`todo next` will suggest a Todo, and users can respond Y or N
+    * if Y, that task will be started
+    * if N, recommend the next task
+    * if D, delete the task

 When a dependency is completed, the downstream tasks should get Scheduled/added to my Today list

 `note "Here is a note about the task I'm currently working on"` should attach a note to that task object in the db